yii2mod/collection/README.md

 -------------------
 #####```all()```

-Get all of the items in the collection:
+The `all` method simply returns the underlying array represented by the collection:
 ```php
 $collection = new Collection([1, 2, 3]);
 $collection->all();